 The library of useful resources from the Your Mind Matters collection is still available for you here via the link below, at any time you may wish to refer to a resource.

-Our Counsellors, Rachel Sylvester, Taylor Fletcher and Olivia Dorsett are leading the College in our approach to daily student wellbeing and support.
-Rachel, Taylor and Olivia play a key role in the pastoral care of St Mary’s College Students.
+Our Counsellors, Olivia Dorsett, Courtney Hartog and Taylor Fletcher (currently on maternity leave) are leading the College in our approach to daily student wellbeing and support.
+Olivia, Courtney and Taylor play a key role in the pastoral care of St Mary’s College Students.

 Taylor Fletcher is available on Mondays, Tuesdays, Wednesdays and Fridays, and focuses on Junior School students.
 Taylor’s experience as a Social Worker has been working for Child Safety Services and non-government agencies since finishing her bachelor’s degree.
 Taylor has specialised in long term case management of young people in out of-home care, and supporting children, families and foster carers.

-Rachel, Taylor and Olivia are committed to helping your child/ren if they are struggling with any aspect of life, and they are keen to communicate with you regarding any concerns for their wellbeing.
+Olivia, Courtney and Taylor are committed to helping your child/ren if they are struggling with any aspect of life, and they are keen to communicate with you regarding any concerns for their wellbeing.